Submitting Time Reports

 What counts as advanced training?

-Do I need to report advanced training I get at chapter meetings, or am I automatically credited since I signed the roster?
+Do I need to report Advanced training I get at chapter meetings, or am I automatically credited since I signed the roster?

 If I attend one of our chapter training class sessions for new members, can I claim advanced training for that class?